gsapijaszko/drill_press/readme.md

 ## Table

-Table, shown on picture below is based on (“Drill Press Table” 2007).
-It is fully parametric, overall dimensions are 720 x 420 mm, for details see `Spreadsheet` in `drill_press_table.FCStd` file.
+Table, shown on picture below is inspired by (“Drill Press Table” 2007) article.
+The design is metric and fully parametric, overall dimensions are 720 x 420 mm (for details see `Spreadsheet` in `drill_press_table.FCStd` file).
 It contain 4 open slots for clamping, 2 T-track to position fence and to attach jigs and fixtures.
 Table is made from 2 layers of 18 mm birch plywood.
 Fence is made from 32 mm plywood, it provides a beefy support.
 The fence faces have T-tracks build in as well, it gives the possibility to attach hold-downs and stop blocks.
 Inserts below iron table are based on Woodsmith article (Copland 2005).

 ![Table assembly](img/table_assembly.png)